ARIZONA 14 DAYS

 Arizona offers a variety of fascinating destinations.
 The most famous being the Grand Canyon, a breathtaking mile-deep chasm created by the Colorado River.

-Flagstaff is a charming mountain town is covered in ponderosa pine forests and serves as a gateway to the San Francisco Peaks.
-These peaks include Arizona's tallest mountain, Humphreys Peak (elevation12,637 feet), and the Arizona Snowbowl ski resort.
+Flagstaff is a charming, vibrant mountain town that is covered in ponderosa pine forests and serves as a gateway to the San Francisco Peaks.
+These peaks include Arizona's tallest mountain, Humphreys Peak (elevation 12,637 feet), and the Arizona Snowbowl ski resort.

 Phoenix is known as the Valley of the Sun, and a sprawling metropolitan area (pop.
 5 million).
 It boasts high-end spa resorts, Jack Nicklaus–designed golf courses, and a vibrant nightlife scene.